P066B

 What P066B means

-P066B is stored when the PCM detects a performance fault in its internal non-volatile random access memory (NVRAM).
-NVRAM is used to retain learned values, adaptive calibrations, fuel trim long-term data, and other parameters that must persist across key-off cycles.
-A performance fault indicates that NVRAM is present and accessible but is not retaining or delivering data with expected reliability.
+P066B is stored when the control module detects a performance fault in its internal non-volatile random access memory (NVRAM).
+NVRAM retains learned values, adaptive calibrations, long-term fuel trim data, and configuration parameters that must persist across key-off cycles without applied power.
+A performance fault means the NVRAM is present and accessible but is not retaining or delivering data with the expected reliability.

-Unlike an NVRAM error that prevents reading or writing entirely, a performance fault often manifests as data that fails checksum verification, is read back incorrectly after a write cycle, or degrades over repeated access cycles.
-The PCM may reset adaptive values to default, impacting fuel trim, idle control, and transmission shift adaptation.
+Unlike a hard NVRAM error that prevents reading or writing entirely, a performance fault often shows up as data that fails checksum verification, reads back incorrectly after a write, or degrades over repeated access.
+In response the module may reset adaptive values to defaults, which affects fuel trim, idle control, and transmission shift adaptation.

-The practical effect is that the vehicle may exhibit symptoms of a freshly reset ECU, such as rough idle, poor fuel economy, or jerky transmission behavior until adaptive learning re-establishes.
-Persistent NVRAM faults indicate internal PCM hardware degradation and typically require module replacement.
+The practical effect is that the vehicle can behave like a freshly reset controller, with rough idle, poor fuel economy, or jerky shifting until adaptive learning re-establishes.
+This code appears most often on Ford, Volvo, Mazda, and Lincoln vehicles and is associated with voltage spikes, low battery voltage, corrosion or water intrusion, and failed programming.
+Persistent faults after those causes are eliminated indicate internal module degradation and typically require replacement.

 Common causes